FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 Lastly, if at any point you require a derived property, you can `normalize()` the section and extract it.
 Just ensure to pass the necessary information through.
+The NOMAD base will anyhow invoke normalization, so do not feel responsible for normalizing the entire archive.

 ### Via Mapping